 Surprise threat from Trump to raise tariffs sinks stocks

-U.S. stocks fell sharply at the opening of trading Monday, following a sell-off in Europe and Asia, after President Donald Trump threatened to escalate a trade war between the world’s two largest economies.
+Stocks fell broadly on Wall Street in afternoon trading Monday after President Donald Trump threatened to escalate the trade war between the U.S. and China.

-Trump on Sunday threatened to raise tariffs on imports from China to 25% from 10% after complaining that trade talks were moving too slowly.
+Trump threatened on Sunday to raise tariffs on imports from China to 25% from 10%, saying that trade talks were moving too slowly.
 He also threatened to impose tariffs on another $325 billion in imports from China, covering everything the country ships annually to the United States.

 Tariffs currently in place have already raised costs on goods for companies and consumers.